About Us

 Study Abroad icon

 Students should study abroad for the duration of a regular fall/spring semester, a full academic year, or a summer/winter semester in a program led by UMBC faculty or a program pre-approved by both the Global Studies Program and the Study Abroad Office.
-If a student cannot study abroad because of special circumstances, they should contact the program director to explore an alternative.
+If a student cannot study abroad because of special circumstances, they should contact the program director to explore an alternative global experience.